EstevesX10/Multi-Agent-Autonomous-Waste-Collection-System/Multi-Agent Autonomous Waste Collection System/EnvironmentLayouts/README.md

 - First Line of the Configuration File:
     - Number of Nodes in the Network

-- Second Line of the Configuration File:
-    - Number of Edges in the Network

 - Remaining lines of the Configuration File:
     - Description of each edge in the network using the following format: